deanna-stover/coursesCNU/2020/idst270fall2020.md

 _____

-I owe thanks to Dr. Andrew Pilsch for some of the language in this syllabus and for the code that helped to create it.
+I owe thanks to Andrew Pilsch for some of the language in this syllabus and for the code that helped to create it.